4 Ways to Develop Better Online Content

 This week’s blog post puts you in charge of driving the success of your content.
 There are 4 ways to approach the way you share and develop your online content.

-By online content we mean whatever you share on the internet.
+By online content, we mean whatever you share on the internet.
 This includes your website, blog, and social networks.
 You can share all types of content: photos, artwork, blog posts, stories, quotes, selfies, etc. A strategy behind how you share this content will help get it into the hands of your audience.

 1. Consistency – Posting and sharing content needs a schedule.
 If you are blogging, decide how often you will post.
 If you are going to have an Instagram, decide how many pictures a day or a week you will upload.
 Once you know the quantity of the content, keep up with your schedule.
 Being consistent is key to growing your audience.

-Batching content, or planning ahead multiple photos to share, blog posts or podcasts (or any other content for that matter) can benefit you for when you are needing to post but feeling uninspired.
+Batching content, or planning ahead multiple photos to share, blog posts or podcasts (or any other content for that matter) can benefit you when you are needing to post but feeling uninspired.

 Automation can also help with keeping your posts consistent.
 If you want to post something on your blog every week, you can schedule the post to automatically upload if you have an appointment scheduled that same morning.
 Just be careful with automation.
 Some content needs your engagement once it goes live.
 For example, if you post an Instagram photo and receive lots of comments, you don’t want to wait all day to respond to those comments.
-A lack of response will decease your engagement thus affecting the algorithm on Instagram.
-Automation can help you in a schedule bind, but make sure you follow up once you are free.
+A lack of response will decrease your engagement thus affecting the algorithm on Instagram.
+Automation can help you in a scheduling bind, but make sure you follow up once you are free.

-Adding in captions with a personal story, sharing the ups and downs and including outtakes, bloopers or some lighthearted content can sometimes take you farther than the serious promotional pots.
+Adding in captions with a personal story, sharing the ups and downs, and including outtakes, bloopers or some lighthearted content can sometimes take you farther than the serious promotional pots.